Consider the Raven Week One

 “And so can you.”

-You may have joined this group because you don’t believe this type of freedom is possible.
-Maybe you have been wrestling with pain related to past trauma or abuse and feel like there are unresolved issues lingering deep down inside of you.
+You may my not believe this type of freedom is possible.
+Maybe you have been wrestling with failure, hurt, challenges too difficult to overcome, pain related to past trauma or abuse and feel like there may be unresolved issues lingering deep down inside of you.

 At times you may struggle with feeling one or all of these: